RLabNYC/Rlab_FaceTracking_reallusion/README.md

 * Maya 2018 or 2019
 * Blender 2.83
 * Python 3.8
 This tutorial requires some knowledge of using 3D software and game engine mechanics.
 We will provide more links for beginners that walk you through a more in depth overview.

-### This document will be divided up into sections and address the workflow for converting characters for Face Tracking in both MakeHuman and Fuse in parallel.
+### This document will be divided up into sections and address the workflow for converting characters for Face Tracking in Character Creator 3.
 1. Exporting Blendshapes from character creator software and importing into Maya
-   - Fuse to Mixamo
-   - Mixamo to Maya
-   - Editing Blendshapes in Maya from Fuse
-   - MakeHuman to Blender
-   - Blender to Maya
+   - Opening up Character Creator 3 (CC3)
+   - Starting with a base model
+   - Export as a fbx
-   - Editing Blendshapes in Maya from MakeHuman
+   - Import into Maya
-   - Merging Blendshapes
+   - Fixing blendshapes
 2. Python Scripting
    - Knowledge and Filestructuring
    - Renaming the blendshapes